AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Restrictions**
 >
 > 1. This type of rules can be used **only in trusted filters**.
-This category includes your own User rules and all the filters created by AdGuard Team.
+This category includes your own User rules and all the filters created by the AdGuard team.
 >
 > 2. In order to avoid compromising the security `$removeheader` cannot remove headers from the list below:
 >   * `access-control-allow-origin`